Independent guide. Not affiliated with DVSA, GOV.UK, or any garage. Always confirm costs with your testing centre.

 Is MOT different in Northern Ireland?

 Yes, fundamentally.
 Northern Ireland uses the DVA (Driver and Vehicle Agency) system with government-run test centres.
 There is no private garage MOT in NI.
-The test fee is fixed at £30.50 for a private car, lower than the GB statutory cap of £54.85.
+The test fee is fixed at £38 for a private car (set in October 2023), below the GB statutory cap of £54.85 but within the £30-45 range most GB garages actually charge.
 Booking is done online through nidirect.gov.uk.

 How many MOT test centres are there in Northern Ireland?

-Fifteen DVA test centres operate across Northern Ireland, listed on this page.
+Fifteen DVA vehicle test centres operate across Northern Ireland, listed on this page.
 There are no private testing stations.
-The DVA centre at Boucher Road in Belfast is the largest.
 Smaller market towns may have one centre serving a wide area.

 How long is the booking lead time in NI?